 - The most popular use for EternaBond is sealing small tears, holes and patches in RV roofs.

-- Some RV owners use 6-inch wide RoofSeal rather than self-leveling sealant to waterproof roof fans, A/Cs, roof vents, fridge roof vents, and other roof penetrations.
+- Some RV owners use 6-inch wide RoofSeal rather than self-leveling sealant as flashing for roof fans, A/Cs, roof vents, fridge roof vents, and other roof penetrations.